|

 in a discrete population and its behavioral output, particularly if

+the behavior is important for survival.
 Numbers of retinal ganglion cells range from fifty thousand in nocturnal

 rodents to several million in diurnal birds and primates (Rager and Rager,